Download System

 Different approaches based on browser capabilities:

-File System Access API (Chrome, Edge, Firefox)
+File System Access API (Chrome, Edge)

 Direct file system access allows writing files to user-selected folders in real-time during download.